READY, SET, GO! Getting Back In the Game

 Irrespective of the level of education or employment you are in, organizational skills are very crucial for keeping track of your goals, plans and achievements.

 Whether we like it or not organizing subject time tables, school materials or your study notes will always give you a head start in making sure you are set for the new school year.

 Spending 10 minutes before you sleep to organize your books, notes, ideas, routine and study plans for the day will keep you on a steady track and help you achieve the maximum throughout the day.

 Tutopiya provides FREE Printable Weekly Study and School Lesson Planners to make organizing as easy as pie!

-4. GET INVOLVED IN THE SCHOOL ACTIVITES
+4. GET INVOLVED IN THE SCHOOL ACTIVITIES

 Have you ever wondered what it would be like to join the School Drama Club?

 Participating in the extra-curricular activities, sports clubs, social work, drama and interact clubs at your school is a great way to relax and have fun.

 Besides, studying in class, learning new things and spending time doing other multi-disciplinary activities will help you learn new skills and boost your confidence.

 It will provide you with opportunities to interact with like-minded students and help make new friends!